George Bernard Shaw was born 26 July 1856, and died 2 November 1950.

 - We learn from experience that men never learn anything from experience.

 George Bernard Shaw was an Irish playwright who wrote more than 60 plays during his lifetime.
-He was given a Nobel Prize in Literature in 1925.
-Pygmalion was later made into the film My Fair Lady.
+He was awarded The Nobel Prize in Literature in 1925.
+His well-known play, Pygmalion was later made into the film My Fair Lady.
 His screenplay won an Oscar.
-He was also an essayist, journalist, novelist, and short story writer
+He was also an essayist, journalist, novelist, and short story writer.

 Source for Image: Frederick H. Evans, CC0, via Wikimedia Commons https://commons.wikimedia.org/wiki/File:George_Bernard_Shaw_MET_DP359539.jpg